arthurborgesdev/to-do-list/README.md

 New features: Now it is possible to drag and drop items and to mark items as completed or not.

+Another new features: You can remove elements, add more elements, and remove all completed!

 ![screenshot](./screenshot.png)

 ## Built With